PeterLenting/MSP3/README.md

 •   When using the update-function, the Current date wasn't updated the right way.
 Adding "current_date = (request.form.get('current_date'))" fixed that problem.

 ### Browsers
-The game was tested in Chrome, Internet Explorer and Firefox.
+The page was tested in Chrome, Internet Explorer and Firefox.

 ### Automated Testing
 The following **validation services** were used to check the validity of the code: